Donald Trump

 - • Trump received 6.5× more coverage than his closest competitor Zelenskyy (18,129 quotes), making him the most-covered figure at any WEF since records began

-- • Coverage peaked on January 21st (44,701 quotes) during his virtual Davos address, dropping to 5,538 by January 24th as the news cycle moved on
+- • Coverage peaked on January 21st (44,701 quotes) during his in-person Davos address, dropping to 5,538 by January 24th as the news cycle moved on

 - • Geopolitics drove 76% of coverage (90,493 mentions), with his Greenland acquisition push and tariff threats dominating the narrative